LoCo: Locally Constrained Training-Free Layout-to-Image Synthesis: Introduction

 In summary, our contributions are as follows:

-\begin{itemize} \item We introduce LoCo, a training-free method for layout-to-image synthesis that excels in producing high-quality images aligned with both textual prompts and spatial layouts. \item We present $\mathcal{L}_{LAC}$ and $\mathcal{L}_{PTC}$ to address semantic failures while ensuring layout control effects.
-The former serves as an effective constraint, mitigating semantic neglect without compromising image quality.
-The latter leverages the semantic information embedded in previously neglected padding tokens, preventing the undesired blending of synthesized objects. \item We conduct comprehensive experiments, comparing our approach with existing models in the layout-to-image synthesis literature.
+\begin{itemize} \item We introduce LoCo, a training-free method for layout-to-image synthesis that excels in producing high-quality images aligned with both textual prompts and spatial layouts. \item We present two novel constraints, $\mathcal{L}_{LAC}$ and $\mathcal{L}_{PTC}$.
+The former provides precise spatial control and improves the alignment between synthesized images and layout instructions.
+The latter leverages the semantic information embedded in previously neglected padding tokens, further enhancing the consistency between object appearance and layout instructions. \item We conduct comprehensive experiments, comparing our approach with existing methods in the layout-to-image synthesis literature.
 The results showcase that LoCo outperforms prior state-of-the-art approaches, considering both quantitative metrics and qualitative assessments. \end{itemize}